kwangjunahn/dion2-shard/README.md

 ## Introduction

 Optimization algorithms are essential to training neural networks, converting gradients into model weight updates to minimize loss.
-For many years, the state-of-the-art method has been [Adam](https://arxiv.org/abs/1412.6980)/[AdamW](https://arxiv.org/abs/1711.05101).
-However, recent work has shown that **orthonormal matrix optimizers** can significantly accelerate model convergence.
+For many years, the method of choice has been [Adam](https://arxiv.org/abs/1412.6980)/[AdamW](https://arxiv.org/abs/1711.05101).
+However, recent work has shown that **orthonormal optimizers** can significantly accelerate model convergence.
 Check out blog posts by [Jeremy Bernstein](https://jeremybernste.in/writing/deriving-muon) and [Laker Newhouse](https://www.lakernewhouse.com/writing/muon-1) for more details.

-The practical effectiveness of orthonormal updates was first demonstrated by [Muon](https://kellerjordan.github.io/posts/muon/) in the [NanoGPT speedrun](https://github.com/KellerJordan/modded-nanogpt), and has since been validated at scale by models such as [Kimi K2](https://arxiv.org/abs/2507.20534) and [GLM-4.5](https://z.ai/blog/glm-4.5).
+The practical effectiveness of orthonormal optimizers was first demonstrated by [Muon](https://kellerjordan.github.io/posts/muon/) in the [NanoGPT speedrun](https://github.com/KellerJordan/modded-nanogpt), and has since been validated at scale by models such as [Kimi K2](https://arxiv.org/abs/2507.20534) and [GLM-4.5](https://z.ai/blog/glm-4.5).
 Muon implements orthonormalization via *Newton-Schulz iterations*, which relies on repeated matrix-matrix multiplications.
 However, large-scale training relies on model sharding, where weight matrices and optimizer states are distributed across multiple processes.
 As discussed by [Essential AI](https://www.essential.ai/blog/infra), orthonormalizing a sharded matrix with Newton-Schulz iterations involves the communication-intensive procedure of reconstructing the full matrices from their individual shards.

 **Dion/Dion2** are our methods for building a **scalable, communication-efficient** optimizer.
-Like Muon, it computes orthonormal weight updates and has the same benefits of faster model convergence.
-The key difference is that Dion/Dion2 **shrink the matrix before orthonormalization**.
+Like Muon, they compute matrix weight updates based on matrix orthonormalization and share similar practical benefits.
+The key difference is that Dion and Dion2 **shirnk the matrix before orthonormalization**, reducing both computational and communication costs.
 Dion uses power iteration to compute a low-rank approximation, while Dion2 applies a simple submatrix-selection procedure.
 To reduce information loss, both methods include an error-feedback mechanism that tracks the discrepancy between the original matrix and its compressed approximation.

 ## Optimizers

-Our main implementations of Dion (`dion.py`) and Muon (`muon.py`) support the following parallelization techniques:
+Our current implementations support the following parallelization techniques:

 | Parallelization    | Dion | Dion2 | Muon | NorMuon |
 |--------------------|------|-------|------|---------|